 Taking a close look at the research done on the Vietnamese population can help inform what additional health conditions US veterans should watch for as potentially connected to their wartime Agent Orange exposure.

-Vietnam has reported that approximately 400,000 of its citizens were killed or maimed as a result of Agent Orange exposure, and claims at least half a million children suffering from birth defects, in addition to millions suffering from cancer.
+Vietnam has reported that approximately 400,000 of its citizens were killed or maimed due to Agent Orange exposure.
+It also claims that at least half a million children are suffering from birth defects, in addition to millions suffering from cancer.
 This led to a lawsuit by Vietnam against chemical companies that manufactured the herbicide use.
 Although the lawsuit itself was dismissed, the legacy of damage caused by Agent Orange cannot be ignored.

 Does Agent Orange Still Affect People Today?

-Unfortunately, the health effects of Agent Orange use continue to affect unknown millions of people.
+Unfortunately, Agent Orange’s health effects continue to affect millions of people.
 The World Health Organization, in their latest fact-sheet on dioxin, related the continuous exposure to humans through the food chain.
 Because the chemical doesn’t degrade naturally, it tends to accumulate in the fatty tissues of animals.
-Most countries monitor their food supply for dioxin, and it has been found throughout the world and throughout the animal food supply.
+Most countries monitor their food supply for dioxin, which has been found throughout the world, and the animal food supply.
 Unfortunately, the chemical compound is still being produced, used, and accidentally released into the environment by industries around the world.

-What Veterans Are Eligible for Agent Orange Related Disability Benefits?
+Which Veterans Are Eligible for Agent Orange-Related Disability Benefits?

-While veterans exposed during the Vietnam War are one group exposed, other service members had to handle the shipping, handling, loading, and storage of the dioxin while working on military bases or on transport ships and planes.
+While veterans exposed during the Vietnam War are one group, other service members had to handle the shipping, handling, loading, and storage of the dioxin while working on military bases or on transport ships and planes.